elastic/elastic-charts/wiki/overview.md

 ### Colors

 Each data series can have its own color.
-The color is assigned through the `colorAccessors` prop that specifies which data attributes are used to define the color, for example:
+The color is assigned through the `groupAccessors` prop that specifies which data attributes are used to define the color, for example:

 - a dataset without any split accessor or fields that can be used to identify a color will have a single color.
-- a dataset that has 1 variable to split the dataset into 3 different series, will have 3 different colors if that variable is specified through the `colorAccessors`.
+- a dataset that has 1 variable to split the dataset into 3 different series, will have 3 different colors if that variable is specified through the `groupAccessors`.
-- a dataset with 2 split variables, each with 3 different values (a dataset with 3 \* 2 series) will have 6 different colors if the two variables are defined in `colorAccessors`
+- a dataset with 2 split variables, each with 3 different values (a dataset with 3 \* 2 series) will have 6 different colors if the two variables are defined in `groupAccessors`
-- a dataset with 2 split variables, each with 3 different values, but only one specified in the `colorAccessors` will have only 3 colors.
+- a dataset with 2 split variables, each with 3 different values, but only one specified in the `groupAccessors` will have only 3 colors.
-- if no `colorAccessors` is specified, `splitAccessors` will be used to identify how to coloring the series
+- if no `groupAccessors` is specified, `splitAccessors` will be used to identify how to coloring the series